spotify/scio/CONTRIBUTING.md

 # Submitting Pull Requests

-Before opening a pull request, make sure `sbt scalastyle test` runs successfully.
-You can also format your code automatically with `sbt scalafmt test:scalafmt scalafmtSbt javafmt`.
+Before opening a pull request, make sure `sbt test` runs successfully and that your code is properly formatted with  `sbt scalafmtAll javafmtAll`.
 It's usually a good idea to keep changes simple and small.
 Please also be consistent with the code base and our [style guide](https://spotify.github.io/scio/dev/Style-Guide.html).

 If there is already a GitHub issue for the task you are working on, leave a comment to let people know that you are working on it.
 If there isn't already an issue and it is a non-trivial task, it's a good idea to create one (and note that you're working on it).
 This prevents contributors from duplicating effort.